 - Heap memory-the Java heap.
-Unreferenced objects are collected by a garbage collector.
+Unreachable objects are collected by a garbage collector.
 Individual schedulables can specify their rate of allocation of objects on the heap. - Immortal memory-an area defined by the JVM in which allocated objects might never be collected.
 Access to the memory area must be independent of garbage collection activity.
-Individual schedulables can specify the maximum amount of memory they need in immortal memory. - Scoped memory-multiple areas that can be created by the application; objects are collected in scoped memory when there are no schedulables currently active in that area.
+Individual schedulables can specify the maximum amount of memory they need in immortal memory. - Scoped memory-multiple areas that can be created by the application; objects are collected in scoped memory when there are no schedulables currently active in that area and it is not pinned.
 These allow objects with well-defined lifetimes to be created and efficiently collected in an easily identified group.